bryanscalzo97/drawer-challenge/README.md

 ## 📝 Conclusion

+<<<<<<< HEAD
+This project demonstrates a solid implementation of complex navigation in React Native with advanced 3D animations.
+The decision to use React Navigation Drawer resulted in faster development and more maintainable code, while the implementation of React Native Reanimated adds a premium feel with smooth 3D drawer animations.
+The combination of solid navigation architecture and custom animations creates an engaging user experience.

+# **The project successfully meets the challenge requirements and provides an excellent foundation for future enhancements.**

 This project demonstrates a solid implementation of complex navigation in React Native, prioritizing core functionality and stability over advanced features.
 The decision to use React Navigation Drawer resulted in faster development and more maintainable code.
 While React Native Reanimated was installed, it was not implemented in the final version, showing honest prioritization of core features over advanced animations.

+> > > > > > > main